 - Earn minimum of 48 credits including 6 math, 3 English composition, and 3.
 American/British literature credits with Grade C or better.
-Please refer to the program coursework requirements. - Pass the basic skills assessments for undergraduate teacher certification candidates in math, reading, and writing by utilizing the PDE pathways. - Earn a cumulative GPA 3.0 or better. - Satisfy the field experience requirements. - Submit the application for teacher candidacy to the Education Department for review.
+Please refer to the program coursework requirements. - Pass the basic skills assessments for undergraduate teacher certification candidates in math, reading, and writing by utilizing the PDE pathways.
+Note that this requirement may be waived. - Earn a cumulative GPA 3.0 or better. - Satisfy the field experience requirements. - Submit the application for teacher candidacy to the Education Department for review.